VaranDerg/DiggingGame/DiggingGame/PatchNotes/README BETA.txt

 	~ Planned Gamble is exactly that, a gamble.
 And spending stone on a card that could rarely give you benefit isn't something that's too readily done.
 This change should make Planned Gamble still not overly easy to play, but would give it a dynamic purpose in the game and control deck cycling more.
+- Dam (1 Dirt 1 Stone -> 2 Dirt)
+	~ Protecting a building on Dirt is already fairly niche, making Dam's stone cost fairly unjustified.
+This should allow the card to be easier to play.
+- Weed Whacker & Dam (Rework: Discard Immediately, Dice = 1)
+	~ Weed Whacker & Dam now both happen immediately once a Building matching their type is selected to be damaged.
+This is to allow the cards cycle back into the deck quicker instead of sitting in a player's hand all game.
+Additionally, the card now simply forces a roll of 1 to increase simplicity.

 Bugs:
 - Fixed an issue where Garden and Flowers wouldn't allow players to place Pieces on the board and softlock the game.